According to some of the first-ever recipients of Meredith’s Impact Scholarship, these are all definitions of what it means to make an impact.

 These connections, particularly those with her professors, have allowed Harrington to make a smooth transition into college – despite an ongoing pandemic and her struggle with anxiety.

 “I have had incredible help from professors in overcoming my anxiety surrounding the big change,” she said.

 Harrington is grateful to be a recipient of the Impact scholarship and says it’s one of the main reasons she was able to attend Meredith.
-“Without that financial support, it would have been a lot harder to attend here,” she said.
+“Without that financial support, it would have been a lot harder to come here,” she said.
 “I hope that it continues to provide the same security to future students.”

-These are just a few examples of how Impact Scholarship recipients from the class of 2024 are getting the most out of their opportunity to attend Meredith.
+These are just a few examples of how Impact Scholarship recipients from the Class of 2024 are getting the most out of their opportunity to attend Meredith.
 The program has been extended for the incoming Class of 2025 with hopes to provide even more qualified students with a promising future.